Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative: Introduction

 \textit{What unique attributes may characterize time-series-paired texts, and how can they be systematically integrated to improve time series modeling and predictions?}

-In this paper, motivated by the \textit{Platonic Representation Hypothesis (PRH)} \cite{DBLP:conf/icml/HuhC0I24}, we pioneer the exploration of effectively leveraging paired texts to enrich time series analysis.
+In this paper, motivated by the \textit{Platonic Representation Hypothesis (PRH)} \citep{DBLP:conf/icml/HuhC0I24}, we pioneer the exploration of effectively leveraging paired texts to enrich time series analysis.
 We identify an intriguing phenomenon, which we term \textbf{``Chronological Textual Resonance''} (CTR): depending on data quality, time-series-paired texts may exhibit periodic patterns that closely reflect the temporal dynamics of their corresponding numerical time series.
-Notably, despite variations in words and expressions, the hidden representations of two texts associated with time series points separated by a period may demonstrate high similarities, revealing a deeper alignment between textual and numerical modalities.
-We attribute this phenomenon to the fact that the paired texts are highly sensitive to and inherently evolve in response to the dynamics of the time series itself.
+More specifically, despite variations in expressions, the hidden representations of two periodicity-lagged texts associated with time series may demonstrate high similarities, revealing a deeper alignment between textual and numerical modalities.
+We attribute this phenomenon to the fact that the paired texts inherently evolve in response to the dynamics of the time series itself.
 Further, we introduce \textbf{TT-Wasserstein}, a new metric designed to measure the level of CTR and quantify alignment quality.